daurnimator/lua-http/index.md

 	  - `family` (integer, optional): socket family to use.
 		defaults to `AF_INET`
 	  - `host` (string): host to connect to.
-		may be either a hostname or an ip address
+		may be either a hostname or an IP address
 	  - `port` (string|integer): port to connect to in numeric form
 		e.g. `"80"` or `80`
 	  - `path` (string): path to connect to (UNIX sockets)